Is Your Home Health or Hospice Ready?

 Providers can continue to submit and participate in acknowledgement testing, which can be completed at any time prior to the October 1st implementation date.

-Now is the time to make sure your home health or hospice agency is fully prepared and that your staff has been trained.
+Now is the time to make sure your home health or hospice agency’s ICD-10 implementation preparations are well under way and that your staff has been trained.
 Providers using HEALTHCAREfirst software have received ICD-10 software updates and should contact HEALTHCAREfirst support with questions, or to receive ICD-10 training materials.
 Providers using other software products should ensure their software systems have been updated for ICD-10.

 Medicare claims with a date of service on or after October 1, 2015, will be rejected if they do not contain a valid ICD-10 code.
 The Medicare claims processing systems do not have the capability to accept ICD-9 codes for dates of service after September 30, 2015 or accept claims that contain both ICD-9 and ICD-10 codes.